-Goals help you get focused and they can increase productivity because you have a path to follow for guidance.
+Goals help you get focused and they will increase productivity because you have a path to follow for guidance.

 Every Sunday night, take a few minutes to list the things you want to accomplish during the coming week.
 Then prioritize your list—and read the next section.

 Now that you have your goals prioritized, it's time to pull out your calendar.

 To increase productivity do this:

 For your top three goals for the week, list the tasks you need to do to accomplish those goals.
 Schedule those tasks.

 Take a few moments to decide when you will accomplish each task throughout the week.
 Make your best guess about how much you can do each day.

 Every day before you stop working, or in the evening after dinner, review your tasks for the next day.
 What is finished?
 What needs to spill over into the next day?
 What got in your way?

 Each morning get to work.
 Stay focused on the things on your list.
 Check off each task when it’s complete.
 If you complete your three highest priorities before the week ends, move on down to the next goal on your list and schedule in those tasks.
 Or take some time off if you're pleased with your progress.